-S. No Themes Focus Areas Goals Measures 1 Energy and Greenhouse Gas (GHG) Management Carbon Neutral operations by 2045 Increase the share of renewable energy to 70% by 2030 2 Environment Waste Management Zero Waste to landfill by 2040 Process optimization to reduce generation of sludge 3 Water Management Water neutral operations by 2040 Reduction of 20% freshwater consumption by 2030 4 Human rights and labour practices To develop, respect and sustain the human rights of every stakeholder along the value chain 100% coverage of employees on Human Rights training by 2025 5 Social Employee wellbeing Create a healthy workplace by implementing wellbeing programs Achieve improvements by 2030 on the Company's wellbeing index from the baseline year of 2025 6 Occupational health and safety Promote 'zero incident work culture' Achieving ISO 45001 certification across all locations by 2025 7 Training and development Promote training programs for skillset enhancements Sustain 100% training across all workforce by 2030 8 Governance Supply Chain Management Magnify SFL's supply chain management by adding environmental and societal goals Coverage of the Company's supply chain program by extending training to 100% of critical suppliers by 2030 9 Governance Data Security Protecting critical information from cyber risks Achieving ISO 27001 Certification by 2025
+S. No Themes Focus Areas Goals Measures 1 Energy and Greenhouse Gas (GHG) Management Carbon Neutral operations by 2045 (reducing carbon emissions or offset by reducing energy consumption, switching to renewable energy sources, supporting carbon capture, etc.) Increase the share of renewable energy to 70% by 2030 2 Environment Waste Management Zero Waste to landfill by 2040 Process optimization to reduce generation of sludge 3 Water Management Water neutral operations (eliminating dependence on freshwater consumption) by 2040 Reduction of 20% freshwater consumption by 2030 4 Human rights and labour practices To develop, respect and sustain the human rights of every stakeholder along the value chain 100% coverage of employees on Human Rights training by 2025 5 Cocial Employee wellbeing Create a healthy workplace by implementing wellbeing programs Achieve improvements by 2030 on the Company's wellbeing index from the baseline year of 2025 6 Social Occupational health and safety Promote 'zero incident work culture' (zero accidents, injuries, or safety violations) Achieving ISO 45001 certification [standard for Occupational Health and Safety Management Systems (OHSMS)] across all locations by 2025 7 Training and development Promote training programs for skillset enhancements Sustain 100% training across all workforce by 2030 8 Governance Supply Chain Management Increase the scope of SFL's supply chain management by adding environmental and societal goals Coverage of the Company's supply chain program by extending training to 100% of critical suppliers by 2030 9 Governance Data Security Protecting critical information from cyber risks Achieving ISO 27001 Certification [standard for Information Security Management System (ISMS)] by 2025